sa-ml/saml2022/README.md

-# saml2022
+# SAML 2022

-SAML 2020 Workshop website
+2nd International Workshop on Software Architecture and Machine Learning (SAML), co-located with the 16th European Conference on Software Architecture (ECSA) 2022